-When you enter the final 12 weeks of marathon training, the long run becomes a key focus in your weekly marathon training mix.
-Here running coach Nick Anderson from Running With Us gives his top tips for getting this key element right in your marathon preparation.
+When you enter the final 12 weeks of marathon training, the long run becomes a key focus in your weekly marathon training mix, but how to get this key element right in your marathon preparation?

 Before we dive in deeper into how to train for a marathon and get the long runs right, let’s get one thing straight: Marathon training isn’t all about your long runs.

 Get the long runs right and you will “put the tiger in the cat”, but push too far too often and you will feel drained on race day or see injury and illness creep up before.

 How To Start Long Run training before a marathon?

 Don’t be surprised if niggles and fatigue sets in if you start jumping up the long run by 30-40 minutes at a time.

 Even for experienced runners patience in marathon training is key.
 Adding 10-15 minutes each week onto your long run is a sensible progression.

 The long run takes an increasing role in marathon training 12-16 weeks out from race day.
 During these weeks, aim to keep your long runs at a fully conversational, relaxed pace of 30-60 seconds a mile slower than your planned marathon pace.
 This will build your body’s ability to burn stored fats and ensure you are fresh enough to hit your quality sessions mid-week.